Last Updated on April 1, 2022

 5. commute carbon free

-During the height of the pandemic there were a lot of coronavirus-induced lockdowns that reduced driving.
-This alone was enough to move the date of Earth Overshoot Day.
-We should build on this momentum by walking, biking and using public transportation more.
+During the height of the pandemic, there were a lot of coronavirus-induced lockdowns that reduced driving.
+This alone was enough to move the overshoot date.
+We should build on this momentum by walking, biking, and using public transportation more.

 Support new infrastructure bills that advocate for walkable, commutable, and bikeable cities.
 And make sure to vote in people who support these bills too!